mikielmcrae/mikielmcrae/README.md

 🧠 🫀

 I'm interested in full-stack development, namely web app design and development, and more recently, game design.
-I'm also interested in cloud technology,  softwware as a service, and Artificial Intelligence.
+I'm also interested in cloud technology,  software as a service, and Artificial Intelligence.

 💻 🧠 💭 🌐